incrypt/incrypt/README.md

 > Encryption **you** control

 ## What is InCrypt?
 InCrypt makes end-to-end encryption easy.
-Your sensitive data is encrypted before leaving your browser and sent to the website *in it's encrypted form*.
-This means only you, with your key and password, can decrypt it.
-It's impossible for anyone else to intercept and read it.
+It protects sensitive data by restricting plain text storage on remote servers/websites, automatically encrypting at point of entry and decrypting at point of retrieval.
+The website you are using never sees the raw data, only the encrypted version, so only you will see your data.

 When you visit the page later, the content is then automatically decrypted.